ArchiDAO/web3-Companion/index.md

 5. Build, Deploy and showcase a decentralised application on Ethereum.
 '''

-Indicative  Workload: Minimum 10 hours per week, with at least 4 hours per week hands-on practice.
-Recommended  Workload: 20 hours per week, with 10 hours per week devoted to hands-on practice.
+Indicative  Workload: Minimum 10 hours per week, with at least 4 hours per week hands-on practice, for 12 weeks Recommended  Workload: 20 hours per week, with 10 hours per week devoted to hands-on practice, for 12 weeks.

 _maintained by_